comit-network/RFCs/RFC-002-SWAP.md

 ## Description

 This RFC describes the SWAP type messages.
-This set of messages facilitates the execution of trustless[¹], cross-ledger atomic swaps of assets as described in [RFC-003](wip).
+This set of message types facilitates the execution of trustless[¹], cross-ledger atomic swaps of assets as described in [RFC-003](wip).

 This RFC is part of COMIT, an open protocol facilitating trustless cross-blockchain applications.